hlship/threaded-conversation/README.md

 Quips come in four varieties, defined by traits:

-* `(questioning quip $)` - the player asks the NPC a question  ("does Lily look well?")
+* `(asking quip $)` - the player asks the NPC a question  ("ask does Lily look well?" or "ask about the gnawed shin bone")
-* `(informative quip $)` - the player tells the NPC something ("I suspect the butler did it")
+* `(telling quip $)` - the player tells the NPC something ("say hello" or "tell about the missing cheese")
-* `(demonstrative quip $)` - the player performs some bit of behavior ("curse the fates")
+* `(performing quip $)` - the player performs some bit of behavior ("curse the fates")
-* NPC-directed quips have no trait; these can be queued up and are output when the NPC has no immediate response
+* NPC-directed quips have no identifying trait; these can be queued up and are output when the NPC has no immediate response

 The actions `[ask $NPC about $Quip]`, `[tell $NPC about $Quip]` and `[perform quip $Quip]` correspond to the three player-initiated quips.
-However, the first two delegate to the `[talk to $NPC about $Quip]`, and that delegates to `[perform quip $Quip]`.
+However, the first two delegate to the `[talk to $NPC about $Quip]`, and that in turn delegates to `[perform quip $Quip]`.

-Essentially, any quip that doesn't fit neatly into `ask <someone> about <something>` or `tell <someone> about <something>` should be a demonstrative quip.
+Essentially, any quip that doesn't fit neatly into `ask <someone> about <something>` or `tell <someone> about <something>` should be a performing quip.
-For example, a detective game might include a demonstrative quip whose name is `accuse Hannigan of murder` which reads well as a command by the player, or a suggestion by TC; whereas `tell inspector about accuse hannigan of murder`, `tell about accuse Hannigan of murder`, or any other variation that TC understands or suggests for an informative quip will appear awkward.
+For example, a detective game might include a performing quip whose name is `accuse Hannigan of murder` which reads well as a command by the player, or a suggestion by TC; whereas `tell inspector about accuse hannigan of murder`, `tell about accuse Hannigan of murder`, or any other variation that TC understands or suggests for a telling quip will appear awkward.

 The optional `(about $Quip)` trait changes how quips are suggested to the player; `ask <quip name>` becomes `ask about <quip name>`